mg3994/ZoomCar-backend/README.md

  <br>

 # <span style="color:red">Challenges: </span>
-We have faced few challenges during the while working on project we dealt with them , sometime it take lots of time but on the other hand we got some learning from that. some of the challenges are-<br>
+We have faced few challenges while working on project we dealt with them , sometime it take lots of time but on the other hand we got some learning from that. some of the challenges are-<br>
 As we are working on a team, we have to compile our data into our project sometime it messed.<br>
 Functionality of each button on click and provide link over there .
 We have done this in precise manner. so that every thing will set up in a certain direction.<br>
 location for pick up and drop drag and drop from google map. <br>